neo-project/docs/en-us/exchange.md

 ### Creating a Wallet

 The exchange needs to create an online wallet to manage the deposit addresses of users.
 A wallet is used to store the information of the accounts (both public keys and private keys) and the contracts.
 It is the most important proof that the user holds.
 Users must keep the wallet files and the wallet passwords secure.
 They must not lose or disclose these data.
+Exchanges do not have to create a wallet for every address.
+An online wallet usually keeps all deposit addresses of users.
+A cold wallet (offline wallet) is another storage option which provides better security.

 > [!Note]
 >
-> Exchanges do not have to create a wallet for every address.
-An online wallet usually keeps all deposit addresses of users.
-A cold wallet (offline wallet) is another storage option which provides better security.
+> NEO-CLI supports wallets in two formats: the sqlite wallet (.db3) and the new [NEP6 standard](https://github.com/neo-project/proposals/blob/master/nep-6.mediawiki) wallet (.json).
+For exchanges the sqlite wallet is recommended.

 To create a wallet, do the following：

 1. enter  `create wallet <path>`.

    <path> is the wallet path and wallet file name.
-The file extension can be any type, for example,  create wallet mywallet.db3.
+The file extension can be .db3 or .json, depending on the wallet type you are using, for example,  `create wallet /home/mywallet.db3`.
+If the file extension is not specified, the NEP6 format (.json) is used by default.

 2. Set a password for the wallet.